Stimulant Addiction Rehab in Kennesaw

 North Georgia Recovery Center is proud to offer treatment options for all kinds of drug addictions, including stimulant addiction at our Kennesaw rehab facility.
 We boast individualized treatment plans because our team of experts knows that there is no “one size fits all” approach to recovery.

-Contact us online or by phone at (678) 940-7873 to learn more about our facility and rehab programs, including our partial hospitalization (PHP) and intensive outpatient (IOP) programs.
+Contact us online or by phone at (678) 940-7873 to learn more about our facility and stimulant rehab programs in Kennesaw, including our partial hospitalization (PHP) and intensive outpatient (IOP) programs.

 What are Stimulants?